Rental Assistance

-Housing Choice Voucher Program (Section 8)
+Housing Choice Voucher Program

-A family’s housing needs may change over time with changes in family size, job locations, and for other reasons.
+A family’s housing needs change over time with changes in family size, job locations, and for other reasons.
 The housing choice voucher program is designed to allow families to move without the loss of housing assistance.
-Moves are permissible as long as the family notifies the PHA ahead of time, terminates its existing lease with the lease provisions, and finds acceptable alternate housing.
+Moves are permissible as long as the family notifies the PHA ahead of time, terminates its existing lease within the lease provisions, and finds acceptable alternate housing.

 Eligibility is determined by the PHA based on the total annual gross household income and family size and is limited to US citizens and specified categories of non-citizens who have eligible immigration status.

-Frequently Asked Questions
+Frequently Asked Questions:

 Q: Does the housing authority have emergency housing?